AI-generated (Gemini Pro)

 How SecureSpells detects bypass

-SecureSpells runs your site in a real browser and monitors network traffic and script execution.
-It reports when non-essential tracking (e.g. analytics, ad pixels) runs before consent or without a valid consent state — i.e. when bypass occurs.
+SecureSpells runs your site in a real browser and monitors network traffic to detect when non-essential tracking requests (e.g., analytics, ad pixels) occur before consent or without a valid consent state.
+It reports exactly which third-party domains receive data before the user grants consent—i.e., when bypass occurs.
 That gives you a clear list of issues to fix: gate tags on consent, move script injection to post-consent, or remove trackers that should not run at all.

 Check your site: See if any trackers run before consent.
 Bypass is common; a runtime audit shows exactly what loads and when.